 Where acceleration will be 250 m/s/2

-Force is created by your muscles and levers.
+Your muscles and levers create force.
 And all other things being equal, the stronger your muscles are, the more force you can create.
-The more force you can create, the more acceleration you will be able to produce, and the higher will be the resulting velocity.
+The more force you can create, the more acceleration you will produce, and the higher will be the resulting velocity.

 Here are some common “doubting comments” that will arise when you mention strength training to golfers.